-When natural food colorings became too expensive because of the cost of gathering and processing the materials used to make them, synthetic dyes that could be mass produced at a fraction of the cost, had a longer shelf life, and were more vibrant in color arrived on the scene.
+When natural food colorings became too expensive due to the cost of gathering and processing the materials, synthetic dyes arrived on the scene.
+These could be mass-produced at a fraction of the cost, had a longer shelf life, and were more vibrant in color.

-As early as 1856, William Henry Perkin discovered the first synthetic organic dye, called mauve, used to color foods, drugs, and cosmetics.
+As early as 1856, William Henry Perkin was credited with discovering the first synthetic organic dye, called mauve, used to color foods, drugs, and cosmetics.

 By 1900, it was a common practice for foods, drugs, and cosmetics available in the U.S. to be artificially colored.
 However, not all of the coloring agents were harmless (some contained lead, arsenic, and mercury) and some were being used to hide inferior or defective foods.

 In 1906, federal agencies stepped in and Congress passed the United States Food and Drugs Act, which prohibited the use of poisonous or harmful colors in confectionery and the coloring or staining of food to conceal damage or inferiority.

 The federal Food, Drug, and Cosmetic Act of 1938 finally created strict rules governing the use of synthetic foods.
 The Act made certification of such additives mandatory and introduced the naming of food colors.
 These are still used today, including FD&C Blue No. 1 (Brilliant Blue FCF), FD&C Blue No. 2 (Indigotine), FD&C Green No. 3 (Fast Green FCF), FD&C Red No. 3 (Erythrosine), FD&C Red No. 40 (Allura Red AC), FD&C Yellow No. 5 (Tartrazine), and FD&C Yellow No. 6 (Sunset Yellow FCF).

 Today, there are hundreds of strictly regulated food colorants that are safe for consumption.